SBCV/Blender-Addon-Photogrammetry-Importer/doc/sphinx/source/troubleshooting.rst

 ==============================

 If you experience problems while installing and activating a newer version of the addon (i.e. an older version of the addon was previously installed), delete Blender's user folder of the addon.
-[This page](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html) of the Blender manual provides information about the location of the corresponding folder.
-Make sure that you close Blender before deleting the folder.
+`This page <https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html>`_ of the Blender manual provides information about the location of the corresponding folder.

+**Make sure that you CLOSE Blender BEFORE deleting the folder.**

 Windows
 -------